 7:00 - 16:00

-Wherever you buy a product or service in the EU the trader must provide you with clear, correct and understandable information about the product or service before you buy.
+Wherever you buy an item or service in the EU, the trader must provide you with clear, correct and understandable information about the item or service before you buy.

 This contract information should include:

 Total price including taxes and fees of all

 Shipping costs (if applicable) - and any other additional costs